 Pinterest is a visual platform.
 The pins and imagery you use to promote your brand must stand out from the crowd.
 Pinterest currently has over 50 BILLION pins!
 If your pin image doesn’t stand out, it’s not going to drive the traffic you are looking for.

 There are a few extra tools I use to help my clients be successful with their Pinterest marketing.
 Each of these tools has its place and can help you optimize your Pinterest marketing strategy.

 Tailwind is my go-to scheduling tool because they provide a smart schedule so you know the best times to pin your content.
 It is also the only scheduling company that works with the people at Pinterest to help you get the best exposure.

 Click here if you want to try Tailwind FREE for a month before you purchase.

 If you are struggling, it could be time for you to bring in a pro to help you get your Pinterest marketing on point.
-Strategists like me have businesses build on the fact they help clients dominate Pinterest marketing by developing a strategic plan that will position you as an expert in your field and increase your income.
+Strategists like me have businesses build on the fact they help clients dominate Pinterest marketing by developing a strategic plan that positions you as an expert in your field increasing your income.
 Often times my clients are shocked at the amount of traffic and income Pinterest can create for their business.